Rabbi Evan Krame

 Cantor David Abramowitz

 David Abramowitz was ordained as a Cantor by the ALEPH Ordination Program in January, 2016, and received his certificate as a spiritual director in January, 2017.
-David has served as co-President and treasurer of the ALEPH Student Organization.
-In his other professional life, David is a senior technical advisor at Trend Micro, a specialist in computer and network security.
-David is not only blessed with a beautiful voice, as his musical talents also include playing the drums and guitar.
-He is the father of three - daughters Jordan and Stefanie are also talented performers on the stage while son Neil is a skilled athlete in the rink and on the baseball diamond.
+Twice a month, David leads Shabbat morning services at the Charles E. Smith Life Communities in Rockville, MD, and also officiates life cycle events year round.
+In his other professional life, David is the Mid-Atlantic regional technical lead at Trend Micro, a specialist in computer and network security.
+When not at work, he enjoys playing drums and singing in a rock cover band, and playing in an adult ice hockey league.
+He is the father of three - daughters Jordan and Stefanie are pursuing degrees in speech pathology and elementary school teaching respectively, while son Neil enjoys skating for his high school’s ice hockey team.
 David is a graduate of Brandeis University with a Masters in Computer Science from the George Washington University.

 Rabbi JoHanna Potts